Is CBD Oil Legal in Texas? | Prosecution May Depend on Your Location (2019)

 Are THC Oils and Waxes Legal in Texas?

 No. As of August 2017, possessing THC oil is not only a crime but also considered a more serious crime than possessing marijuana in its traditional form.
 In Texas, it is a felony to possess THC oil or wax.
 The seriousness of the felony varies based on the amount of THC oil possessed.
-For example, possession of less than one gram of THC oil is a state jail felony that is punishable by up to two years in jail, with a minimum of six months in prison.
-Additionally, a state jail felony comes with a fine of up to $10,000.
+For example, possession of less than one gram of THC oil is a state jail felony that is punishable by six months to two years in a state jail facility and a fine of up to $10,000.

-Possessing one to four grams of THC oil is a third-degree felony, punishable by a minimum of two years in prison, with a maximum 10-year prison term.
-Like state jail felonies, third-degree felonies come with a fine of up to $10,000.
+Possessing one to four grams of THC oil is a third-degree felony, punishable by 2 to 10 years in prison and a fine of up to $10,000.

 Possession of four to 400 grams of THC oil or wax is a second-degree felony.
-In Texas, a second-degree felony is punishable by up to 20 years in prison.
-Like third-degree felonies, this offense carries a minimum sentence of two years in prison and a fine of up to $10,000.
+In Texas, a second-degree felony is punishable by 2 to 20 years in prison and a fine of up to $10,000.

 Finally, possession of more than 400 grams of THC oil or THC wax is classified as a first-degree felony.
-This is the most serious felony in which someone can be charged for possessing THC oil or wax.
-This crime is punishable by up to 99 years in prison.
-This crime also carries a minimum sentence of five years in prison and a fine of up to $10,000.
+This is the most serious felony for which someone can be charged for possessing THC oil or wax.
+This crime is punishable by 5 to 99 years in prison and up to a $10,000 fine.

 Changes in Texas Law